saniaahmad6/compiler_design_lab/README.md

 which is given through a file.

 **P6: _Control flow graph_**
-- WAP to Evaluate leaders, blocks, and Control flow graph of an adjacency matrix.
+- WAP to Evaluate leaders, blocks, and Control flow graph as an adjacency matrix.
 Find dominator list as well.